I Think We're Alone Now: Recording

 The recording was produced by Ritchie Cordell and Bo Gentry.
-Tommy James recorded the vocal on the Christmas Eve of 1966 so that the song could be released in the new year.
+Bo had been going out with Joanna (now Johana) and called to let her know he just wrote a song "about us", then sang it to her very romantically by phone.
+Bo did not publicize that he wrote this song, possibly for contractual reasons.
+At the time, Bo was living in an apartment on the block where all reputable NYC rock music writers lived.
+"I Think We're Alone Now" was recorded on December 24, 1966, so that the song could be released in the new year.
+Both the song's demo and master recording were taped at Kama Sutra's Allegro Sound Studios, located in the basement of the Brill Building in New York City.
 Like many early Tommy James and the Shondells releases, only band members Tommy James and Eddie Gray were featured on the record, with the rest of the band providing background vocals.
 Studio musicians were used as the rest of the rhythm section to back up the Shondells.
 These musicians include Artie Butler playing Ondioline electric keyboard, Al Gorgoni on guitar, Joe Macho on bass, Paul Griffin on piano, and Bobby Gregg on drums.

 They recorded the bass and drums first, and the rest then layered onto the recording.
 They also made the choruses quieter so that the verses became much more prominent.
 This was the first time that they recorded this way, a process they would replicate in many other later records to produce their signature sound.
 The version that James and the Shondells originally performed uses hard-driving arrangements for its two verses, both fiercely performed so as to convey a sense of urgency.
 However, the refrain (performed twice) is almost whispered and indeed followed by a sound effect of crickets chirping, giving an atmosphere of forbidden activities that are being deliberately kept hidden.
 The fade-out uses the lyrics of the refrain, but this time, the hard-driving arrangements are resumed.

-Commercial performance
+Release

 "I Think We're Alone Now" was a 1967 hit song for Tommy James and the Shondells, reaching number 4 on the Billboard Hot 100 chart during a 17-week stay.
 Rock critic Lester Bangs called the single "the bubblegum apotheosis".

 "I Think We're Alone Now" stands out as one of James's most successful recordings.
-It was featured in the horror film Mother's Day (1980) and the science-fiction thriller 10 Cloverfield Lane (2016).
+It was featured in the horror film Mother's Day (1980), the science-fiction thriller 10 Cloverfield Lane (2016) and the finale episode of the fantasy web series The Umbrella Academy (2024).